ABOUT TEXAS WILDLIFE ASSOCIATION’S CONSERVATION LEGACY:

 (7) Must possess or be able to obtain a Texas Class “C” vehicle operator’s license.

-(8) Resides in the Greater Dallas/Fort Worth area.
+(8) Resides in the Greater Dallas/Fort Worth area, preferably in focus area.

 MINIMUM QUALIFICATION REQUIREMENTS: